-The Company adopted an Equity Incentive Compensation Plan in 2019 (the 2019 Plan) administered by the Board of Directors, which amended and restated the 2017 Incentive Compensation Plan (the 2017 Plan).
+The Company adopted an Equity Incentive Compensation Plan in 2019 (the 2019 Plan) administered by the Board of Directors.
 Options, restricted shares and restricted share units are eligible for grant under the 2019 Plan.
-The number of shares available for issuance under the 2019 Plan is 1,148,697, including shares available for the exercise of outstanding options under the 2017 Plan.
-Option holders under Edesa Biotech Research, Inc.'s option plan received substitute options under the Company's incentive plan upon completion of the reverse acquisition.
+The number of shares available for issuance under the 2019 Plan at March 31, 2021 was 1,137,951, including shares available for the exercise of outstanding options.
+Subsequent to March 31, 2021, the shareholders of the Company approved an amendment to the 2019 Plan that increased the shares available for issuance by 1,497,000.

 The Company's 2019 Plan allows options to be granted to directors, officers, employees and certain external consultants and advisers.
-Under the 2019 Plan, the option term is not to exceed 10 years and the exercise price of each option is determined by the independent members of the Board of Directors.
+Under the 2019 Plan, the option term is not to exceed 10 years and the exercise price and vesting of each option is determined by the independent members of the Board of Directors.